Loading

 What File History Backs Up

-Included by default: Documents, Pictures, Music, Videos, Desktop, OneDrive folders
+Documents, Pictures, Music, Videos, Desktop, and OneDrive folders that are stored locally on your PC.

 How to Enable File History on Windows 10